oit-ipbl/image_processing/basics/basics_02.md

 ### Practice
 - You should be copy [`cvfacemark_detection.py`](#cvfacemark_detectionpy) with the `clipboard` button and paste it to the VS Code, and save it as `cvfacemark_detection.py` in the `code` folder.
-- Check it can detect the face and facial landmarks on Lenna's face.<br>
+- Check it can detect the face and facial landmarks on Lenna's face.
     ![result](../image/dfmlenna.jpg)
 - The program is terminated with any key press.